You are currently viewing Sky Lagoon: an oceanfront geothermal lagoon in Iceland (video)

 Summary

-The Iceland Sky Lagoon will be an epic addition to an already beautiful country.
-The premium oceanfront geothermal experience is sure to become a favorite attraction in Iceland after the pandemic.
+The Iceland Sky Lagoon is an epic addition to an already beautiful country.
+The premium oceanfront geothermal experience has unsurprisingly become a favorite attraction in Iceland.

-What do you think of the Iceland Sky Lagoon?
+What would you like to know about the Iceland Sky Lagoon?
 Tell us in the comments below.

-Featured image: Iceland Sky Lagoon (photo credit: Pursuit / Sky Lagoon)
+Featured image: Iceland Sky Lagoon (photo credit: Sky Lagoon, Official Facebook)

 Share this post to help us help more people travel more for less: